gabrielcostasilva/dp-bridge/README.md

 There is no GUI for this project as the goal is to understand the structure.
 The idea is that we have three filters to be applied to data. `PestShareChart` represents the _Abstraction_ whereas `areaFilter`, `cultivarTypeFilter` and `pestTypeFilter` packages represent _Implementations_ and _Concrete Implementations_.
 The _Client_ calls the main method on `PestShareChart` that in turn calls appropriate filters and do complex operations to return the result.

+Check the test class to see the code in action.

 ## Class Structure

-As each package represents a _Implementation_, we focus only on classes in the `areaFilter` package, in addition to the _Abstraction_.
+As each package represents an _Implementation_, we focus only on classes in the `areaFilter` package, in addition to the _Abstraction_.

 * `PestShareChart` represents the _Abstraction_.
 This is the class that is accessible by the _Client_.
 This class is responsible for calling appropriate _Implementations_ and using the result to perform complex operation;